privong/papers-in-markdown/aastex62/demo.md

 }
 ```

-This filter is included as `aastex62/filters/acknowledgments.lua` in the template distribution.
+A variant of this filter is included as `aastex62/filters/acknowledgments.lua` in the template distribution and similar filters are included for the MNRAS and A&A templates.
-It can be used with the `--lua-filter=` command-line argument.
+It can is included by adding the `--lua-filter=` command-line argument to `pandoc`.
 This filer be easily extended to other output formats, including HTML.

 Generally, creation of filters would be more broadly useful in automating the conversion of Markdown files into journal-compatible \TeX.
-A opportunity for this is to write a filter that takes the Markdown "simple table" format and converts it into an \aastex\ `deluxetable`.
+An opportunity for this is to write a filter that takes the Markdown "simple table" format and converts it into an \aastex\ `deluxetable`.

 # Summary